zayronxio/Zafiro-icons/README.md

 ### installation with bash script

-######requirements
+###### requirements
    - jzip or unrar
    - wget *(the vast majority of distros already include it)*

 paste this command in your terminal for the installation.

->  wget https://raw.githubusercontent.com/zayronxio/Zafiro-icons/master/Install-Zafiro-Icons.sh && chmod +x Install-Zafiro-Icons.sh && bash ./Install-Zafiro-Icons.sh
+>  wget -N https://raw.githubusercontent.com/zayronxio/Zafiro-icons/master/Install-Zafiro-Icons.sh && chmod +x Install-Zafiro-Icons.sh && bash ./Install-Zafiro-Icons.sh

 ## Preview